-Net Zero Teesside (NZT) is a Carbon Capture, Utilisation and Storage (CCUS) project, based in Teesside in the North East of England.
+Net Zero Teesside is a proposed Carbon Capture, Utilization and Storage (CCUS) cluster, based in Teesside.
 Proposals for NZT include the Net Zero Teesside Power Station (NZT Power) which will be the UK’s first commercial scale gas fired power station with CCUS.
 NZT Power is a joint venture between bp, Eni, Equinor and Total with bp leading as operator.

 A CO2 gathering network, CO2 compression and the onshore section of a CO2 export pipeline on Teesside is proposed by the Northern Endurance Partnership, which will enable the capture, transportation and storage of CO2 from NZT Power and a range of carbon intensive businesses which could include BOC, H2 Teesside, CF Fertilizers, TV ERF, 8Rivers, Suez and Kellas.